 Over time, legislation for more openness about adoptees’ original birth certificates and birth information has emerged on a state-by-state, or, in the case of California, a county-by-county basis.
 States are passing legislation to unseal records fairly regularly, but there is no national legislation guaranteeing that adoptees have the right to know their own genetic histories.
 Adoptees’ rights groups argue that this is a mistake and that the right to know one’s own identity and genetic history is a human right.

 Amended birth certificates and Baby

 So what does this mean for Baby?
-At the moment, if he is healthy, maybe not much, although it’s important to do all you can to secure as accurate and complete a family medical history as possible, just in case anything changes.
-In the future, though, he may have questions about his original documents, and it may be a good idea to see if you can get a copy, through the adoption agency or from his birth parents, to keep for him when he’s older.
-You may only ever need his amended birth certificate for official paperwork, but his original birth certificate is an important piece of his past that he may want to have access to later.
+At the moment, if she is healthy, maybe not much, although it’s important to do all you can to secure as accurate and complete a family medical history as possible, just in case anything changes.
+In the future, though, she may have questions about her original documents, and it may be a good idea to see if you can get a copy, through the adoption agency or from her birth parents, to keep for her when she’s older.
+You may only ever need her amended birth certificate for official paperwork, but her original birth certificate is an important piece of her past that she may want to have access to later.

 - “Name on birth certificate does not match driver’s license and S.S. card.”
 U.S. Passport Service Guide.
 U.S. Passport Service Guide.
 Retrieved October 30 2017. http://www.us-passport-service-guide.com/name-on-birth-certificate-does-not-match-drivers-license-and-ss-card.html.

 - “Need a passport but name on birth certificate and current name do not match.”
 U.S. Passport Service Guide.
 U.S. Passport Service Guide.
 Retrieved October 30 2017. http://www.us-passport-service-guide.com/birth-certificate-for-getting-passport.html.